Nga Htat Gyi Temple – A Seated Buddha Awaits You

-Nga Htat Gyi Pagoda is just a few steps from the more well-known Chauk Htat Gyi Pagoda that houses the massive reclining Buddha.
+Nga Htat Gyi Pagoda is just a few steps from the more well-known Chauk Htat Gyi Pagoda which houses the massive reclining Buddha.
 So, if you visit the latter, take time to walk down to Nga Htat Gyi Pagoda.
 It’s like hitting two birds with one stone. 🙂

-Obviously, the crowd-drawer in this temple is the 14-meter tall statue of Buddha.
+Obviously, the crowd drawer in this temple is the 14-meter-tall statue of Buddha.

 As you can see, the Holy Deity is staring down at you.